Harassment, Intimidation, Bullying

 - Take corrective action for documented systemic problems related to harassment, intimidation or bullying.

 Consequences and appropriate remedial actions for any staff member who commits an act of harassment, intimidation or bullying may range from positive behavioral interventions up to disciplinary charges which could result in suspension or termination.

 School Anti-Bullying Coordinator & School Anti-Bullying Specialist

-The Executive Director will serve as the school anti-bullying coordinator who is responsible for coordinating and strengthening the school’s policies to prevent, identify, and address harassment, intimidation, and bullying of students; collaborate with the school anti-bullying specialists and the Board of Trustees to prevent, identify, and respond to harassment, intimidation, and bullying of students in the school; to provide data to the Department of Education regarding harassment, intimidation, and bullying of students.
+The Head of School will serve as the school anti-bullying coordinator who is responsible for coordinating and strengthening the school’s policies to prevent, identify, and address harassment, intimidation, and bullying of students; collaborate with the school anti-bullying specialists and the Board of Trustees to prevent, identify, and respond to harassment, intimidation, and bullying of students in the school; to provide data to the Department of Education regarding harassment, intimidation, and bullying of students.

 The School Social Worker will serve as the school anti-bullying specialist who is responsible for chairing the school safety team; leading the investigation of incidents of harassment, intimidation, and bullying in the school; and acting as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, and bullying in the school.

 School Safety Team

 University Heights Charter School has a school safety team to develop, foster, and maintain a positive school climate by focusing on the on-going, systemic process and practices in the school and to address school climate issues such as harassment, intimidation, or bullying.
 The school safety team will be chaired by the school anti-bullying specialist, meet monthly, and will include school principals, teachers, a parent of a student in the school; and other community members.